origininterconnect/OSEM-Device-Firmware/README.md

 # OSEM-Device-Firmware

-On Surface EXG Measurement Device Firmware for ORIC EXG devices.
+On Surface EXG Measurement (OSEM) Device Firmware for devices from OriginInterconneect PVT.
+LTD.